KiCad/kicad-source-mirror/eeschema/sch_io/orcad/ORCAD_V2_FORMAT.md

 have block and occurrence readers.
 Repeated child folders receive separate occurrence references.

+Sheet pins retain the source electrical direction in both direct and folder hierarchies.
+Child ports use visible native hierarchical labels.
+Bus aliases on child pages follow the parent interface's occurrence-specific bus member names;
+flattened occurrence names must not replace those local bus connections.
+Reserve unreferenced page filenames from a freshly traversed hierarchy, including nested screens, before assigning excluded reference pages their filenames.

+Off-page connectors use visible global labels with their resolved occurrence net names.
+A connector that also matches a parent sheet pin retains a native hierarchical connection.
+Native labels replace the source arrow and duplicate name graphics.
+Intersection relocation stays on the source net and validates the actual emitted wire segments; an unresolved safe anchor is an import error.

+An unwired, undisplaced hidden power-input pin can retain KiCad's implicit global power connectivity when its resolved source net equals its pin name.
+A source net pointer alone does not imply an override.
+Explicitly different nets and displaced stacked pins retain explicit connectivity instead.
+Placed power symbols already use KiCad global-power symbols: their Value field supplies the net name.
+Removing other generated labels still requires checking disconnected wire components;
+the presence of a power symbol alone does not prove that every fragment connects.

+Restoring implicit power pins must retain the complete source package definition.
+Units of one physical part share a library identity within their occurrence scope, including units placed on different pages.
+A package with only one placed unit still retains its unplaced units.
+Explicit power-net overrides remain distinct from native implicit power definitions.

+## Net labels and import name map

+Net-table entries are connectivity intent, not instructions to add global labels.
+After native hierarchy, power pins, power symbols and off-page connectors exist, the converter completes junctions and wire splits at pin contacts, preserving source provenance for the split segments.
+It then removes provisional local labels and recalculates connectivity.
+Visible local labels retain explicit names, bus membership and connections between disconnected pieces on a page.
+Repairs must preserve the imported net partitions;
+an unresolved split or newly joined partition is an import error.
+Label anchors stay on the intended emitted wire and avoid intersections, junctions and pin contacts.
+A pin or coincident pin group may carry a label only without a wire at its position; a pin-only junction dot does not constitute a wire intersection.

+Generated `N`-number names, including occurrence-qualified forms, do not become electrical naming labels.
+An explicit source wire alias with that spelling remains an explicit name.
+KiCad chooses the resulting dynamic or hierarchy-qualified name.

+Successful native saves write `<root-stem>.orcad-net-map.json` beside the actual root schematic.
+Schema version 1 records the source design digest and root UUID.
+Each entry records source view, occurrence path, source net ID, original spelling, `nameAtImport`, status, and imported item/terminal identities.
+Terminal identity uses symbol UUID, unit, pin number and duplicate index; source pin IDs retain the one-based placed-pin ordinal.
+Duplicate indices rank equal-number pins by library unit, body style, geometry, orientation, name, electrical type and source ordinal.
+Pin UUIDs are optional.
+Status distinguishes resolved, split, unconnected, no-connect and bus records; a split has no single resulting name.
+Bus records include their native bundle name and terminal membership.
+Scalar source members without local wires resolve through source bus IDs and native bus connections.
+An attached scalar connection takes precedence over a bus member's local identity after hierarchy propagation.
+Competing weak scalar drivers receive dynamic-name suffixes in stable physical-identity order so save/reload retains their assignment.
+Equal-name driver candidates also use persistent identity to break ties, including different units of a multiunit symbol connected to the same net.

+The companion is provenance only: loading, deleting or editing it cannot change schematic connectivity. `nameAtImport` remains a snapshot after subsequent edits.
+Save As uses the new root stem.
+Writes are atomic and preserve an existing malformed or incompatible companion, reporting the failure without losing the schematic.
+An unchanged GUI Save retries a failed companion write.
+Import never writes a companion beside the source DSN.

 DSN import reads Library, Cache, local Packages, Views Directory, page-order, page, hierarchy, and CIS streams.
 The Views Directory supplies visible folders;
 an unlisted folder is imported only when a hierarchy occurrence reaches it.